CAT Bonds

 Key Takeaways:

-- CAT Bonds were introduced in the 1990s after Hurricane Andrew resulted in billions of damages.
+- CAT bonds were introduced in the 1990s after Hurricane Andrew caused billions of dollars' worth of damage to insured properties, stretching the insurance industry thin.

 [/callout]